zacanger/niddesa/text/generated-translations/cullaniddesa/13-chinese-google.md

 Please explain them thoroughly, because like this you are the knower of these laws. "

-72. [World Zun: "Bodo Wu Da!"]
+72. [Blessed One: "Bodo Wu Da!"]
 He should adjust all grasping and craving, in the upper, lower and middle four directions,

 Whatever they cling to in the world, the demon follows sentient beings just